ShirohB/digitalgarden/src/site/notes/Learning/Beginners by Vanderbilt, Tom..md

 ### MAJOR TAKE HOME:

-1. We all have latent abilities that can be unlocked
+1.We all have latent abilities that can be unlocked

-2. Skills take time
+2.Skills take time

-3. Failure is an essential part of learning
+3.Failure is an essential part of learning

-4. Change up your practice
+4.Change up your practice

-5. Your progress may not be linear
+5.Your progress may not be linear

-6. Skills rarely “transfer
+6.Skills rarely “transfer

-7. Always be on the edge of the impossible.
+7.Always be on the edge of the impossible.

-8. Learning skills helps open new worlds.
+8.Learning skills helps open new worlds.

-9. Goals are good, but keep your eyes open for opportunity
+9.Goals are good, but keep your eyes open for opportunity